-The General Manager/CEO or the Manager of Operations shall ensure the timely filing of reports in the event that a system failure or load loss meets the reporting threshold of state and federal regulatory bodies.
+The Line Superintendent and System Engineer shall insure the timely filing of reports in the event that a system failure or load loss meets the reporting threshold of state and federal regulatory bodies.

 1. Procedure for Outage Reporting to DOE